kgillibrand/Module-Signing-Script/README.md

 - String parsing is based on regex and better than it was but could still break.
 - This script depends on the module directories having the same name as the extracted kernel version strings.
 - I haven't had the time to boot any virtual machines and test other configurations (mine is Fedora, rpm).
 I also haven't installed any new kernel versions lately to test if the signing process works on a new one.
 Signing an existing kernel (already signed) works fine for me though.
-- I don't want to use external files to track state so the script will sign any kernel newer than the current one even if it has already been signed.
-This has no ill effects though and the script shouldn't be much of a resource hog.
+- I don't want to use external files to track state so the script will sign modules for any kernel newer than the current one even if they have already been signed.
+This has no ill effects on the modules though.
 Basically the script assumes that you will boot the new kernel at some point.
-You won't be able to boot (I get kicked into recovery mode after a timeout) if your current kernel has unsigned modules (as long as you still have secure boot enabled) so the script assumes your current kernel is signed.
+You won't be able to boot (I get kicked into recovery mode after a timeout) if your current kernel has unsigned Nvidia modules (as long as you still have secure boot enabled) so the script assumes your current kernel modules are signed.
 - There is no way for me to register this script to run when the akmod modules are first built or when a kernel is installed as far as I'm aware.
 Modifying package install scripts will just get replaced when the package updates and might mess with checksums.
 I will probably run this as a cron job maybe once a day or so.

 #Downloading and Usage